sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 20/04/2021

+Added two indices tracking how easy it is to change its social class to a better one or to a worst one.
+Use this indices to evolve the social class repartition, coupled with a tiny bit of randomness.

+Some text improvement in the population display of a community.

 ### 15/04/2021

 Social classes are now in place, they are set at the start, with a distribution depending on the race, the kingdom's race and the location.